cloudfoundry/cf-mysql-release/README.md

   ```
   $ ./generate_deployment_manifest aws cf-mysql-aws-stub.yml > cf-mysql-aws.yml
   ```
-To tweak the deployment settings, you can modify the resulting file `cf-mysql-aws.yml`.
+  The resulting file, `cf-mysql-aws.yml` is your deployment manifest.
+To modify the deployment configuration, you can edit the stub and regenerate the manifest or edit the manifest directly.

 1. To deploy:
   ```